Michigan Services: Pontiac and Toledo

 On August 3, 1980, Amtrak extended the St Clair, the midday Chicago—Detroit train, to Toledo, Ohio.
 The train was renamed the Lake Cities and continued to use Turboliner trainsets until mid-1981.
 The Lake Cities schedule allowed both east- and westbound connections with the Chicago—New York Lake Shore Limited, eliminating the need for Michigan travelers to backtrack through Chicago.
 Budget cuts led Amtrak to discontinue service to Toledo on April 1, 1995.

 Amtrak extended the Wolverine and Twilight Limited to Pontiac on May 5, 1994.
 With this change service began at a new station in Detroit's New Center.
 Although the Michigan Central Station in Corktown, Detroit had closed on January 6, 1988, trains continued to stop at a temporary platform just east of the old station.
 Besides Pontiac, new stations were opened at Royal Oak and Birmingham.
 The Lake Cities also began serving Pontiac after the end of Toledo service in 1995.

 Pere Marquette

 Amtrak considered two routes for a Chicago—Grand Rapids train: the Chesapeake and Ohio Railway (ex-Pere Marquette Railway), which ran along the Lake Michigan coastline and joined the main Chicago—Detroit line at Porter, Indiana; and a Conrail (ex-Pennsylvania Railroad) route via Kalamazoo.
 Although the Conrail route was faster, a dispute over costs led to the selection of the C&O route.
-Service began August 5, 1984, with stops at Grand Rapids, Holland, Bangor, St. Joseph, New Buffalo and Hammond-Whiting.
+Service began August 5, 1984, with stops at Grand Rapids, Holland, Bangor, St Joseph, New Buffalo and Hammond-Whiting.
 Like the Blue Water, the Pere Marquette receives financial support from the state of Michigan.

 Track

-The tracks used were originally part of the Pennsylvania Railroad, New York Central Railroad, Grand Trunk Railway and Pere Marquette Railway systems, and are now owned by CSX, Norfolk Southern, the Canadian National Railway, Conrail and Amtrak.
+The tracks used were originally part of the Pennsylvania Railroad, New York Central Railroad, Grand Trunk Railway and Pere Marquette Railway systems, and are now owned by CSX, Norfolk Southern, Canadian National, Conrail and Amtrak.
 The following lines are used: